Court-Appointed Counsel vs. Privately Retained Defense Counsel

 Do you know that a defendant must pay for appointed counsel at the end of the case?

-The accused has a few choices if charged with a criminal offense.
-They can enlist a seasoned attorney’s services or request a court-appointed attorney to represent them, free of an up-front cost.
+If charged with a criminal offense, the accused has a few choices.
+They can enlist the services of a seasoned attorney or request a court-appointed attorney to represent them, free of an up-front cost.
 An appointed lawyer is not free; the court requires reimbursement for the lawyer’s fee after the case.

 Does it matter who represents me?
 Is a court-appointed attorney the same as a retained lawyer?

 Choosing a seasoned, reputable attorney to protect you is crucial, whether you face misdemeanor or felony charges for the first time or the third!
-We have heard from clients that their public defender fails to communicate, leaving phone calls and emails unanswered and leaving the client unaware of their own choices and personal rights.
-Other common complaints include that the lawyer does not fight to win, is disrespectful, is not knowledgeable, seems uninterested, refuses to have meetings and more.
-This is not to say that all court-appointed lawyers fit this description; many are very good but are limited by heavy dockets and lack of financial incentive.
+We have heard from clients that their public defenders fail to communicate, leaving phone calls and emails unanswered, and leaving the clients unaware of their own choices and personal rights.
+Other common complaints include that the lawyer does not fight to win, is disrespectful, lacks knowledge, appears uninterested, refuses to hold meetings, and more.
+Not all court-appointed lawyers fit this description; many are very good, but heavy dockets and a lack of financial incentives limit their effectiveness.

 Because a public defender is court-appointed and chosen by the court or judge, clients forfeit the ability to select a seasoned attorney when they request a court-appointed attorney.
-In fact, some public defenders are over-extended and will try to get clients to plead guilty to avoid going to trial, which requires more planning and investment.
-The worst-case scenario occurs with judges who punish court-appointed lawyers for fighting cases by removing them from “the list” or providing less frequent work.
+In fact, some public defenders are overextended and will try to get clients to plead guilty to avoid going to trial, which requires more planning and investment.
+The worst-case scenario occurs when judges punish court-appointed lawyers for fighting cases by removing them from “the list” or assigning them less frequent work.

 What if I can’t afford a lawyer?
 Should I request a court-appointed attorney?

 It is worth researching attorneys in your area before assuming you cannot afford a lawyer and requesting a court-appointed attorney.
-While you may hesitate to set up a payment plan, consider what is at risk if you do indeed lose your case.
-Your reputation, finances, employment, family, and freedom are on the line.
+While you may hesitate to set up a payment plan, consider what is at risk if you lose your case.
+Your reputation, finances, employment, family, and freedom are all at stake.
 For this reason, we do not recommend cutting corners.
-With years of experience, we can help devise a defense strategy to minimize the potential damage to your life.
+With years of experience, we can help devise a defense strategy to minimize the potential damage to your life and livelihood.

-When deciding whether a lawyer is affordable, you have to not only consider the amount of the fees but also ask the question, “What is the cost of not hiring a good attorney?”
-If the case’s outcome does not go as well as it could and jail is ordered, or a conviction is entered when that result could have been avoided?
-What will be the defendant’s cost in terms of lost employment, time away from family, deportation, damage to reputation, inability to go to college, or getting a professional license?
-The odds are good that the “cost” of an unnecessary jail sentence or conviction is far greater than the difference in cost to hire a highly respected lawyer.
+When deciding whether a lawyer is affordable, you have to consider not only the amount of the fees but also ask the question, “What is the cost of not hiring a good attorney?”
+What if the case does not go as well as it could, and the judge orders jail time, or the jury convicts the defendant?
+What if you could have avoided that simply by investing in yourself?
+What would be the defendant’s cost in terms of lost employment, time away from family, deportation, damage to reputation, inability to go to college, or getting a professional license?
+The odds are good that the “cost” of an unnecessary jail sentence or conviction is far greater than the difference in the cost to hire a highly respected lawyer.

-Can I get a court-appointed lawyer if I’m accused of a crime but not yet charged?
+Can I get a court-appointed lawyer if the police accuse me of a crime but haven’t charged me yet?

-Unfortunately, someone accused of a crime, but not yet charged, is not entitled to court-appointed counsel under Michigan for federal law.
-The lack of a right to counsel on a precharge basis puts those suspected of criminal activity at a severe disadvantage.
-Anyone facing allegations of criminal activity has rights; however, without an attorney, no one will be there to help protect them.
+Unfortunately, someone accused of a crime but not yet charged is not entitled to court-appointed counsel under either Michigan law or federal law.
+The lack of a right to effective representation on a pre-charge basis puts those suspected of criminal activity at a severe disadvantage.
+Anyone facing allegations of criminal activity has rights; however, without an attorney, they will be left without someone to help protect them.
 For example, everyone has a Fifth Amendment right to remain silent and a Fourth Amendment right to be free from illegal searches and seizures.
-Even knowledgeable people who are aware of their rights get tricked into incriminating themselves by manipulative, tricky police officers who are trained to obtain evidence.
+The police can trick even knowledgeable individuals who are aware of their rights into incriminating themselves by manipulative and deceptive police officers.
 Make no mistake, police officers are not running around seeking “justice.”
 They are building cases and seeking evidence to obtain convictions.
-Because the suspect of a crime is not entitled to a public defender, it is vital they utilize every resource to hire a lawyer if possible.
+Because the suspect of a crime is not entitled to a public defender, they must utilize every resource possible to hire a lawyer.

-What should I look for in hiring a criminal defense attorney?
+What should I look for when hiring a criminal defense attorney?

-Individuals who have no history with the legal process find themselves unsure of what to value in an attorney.
-Before hiring a bargain lawyer or requesting a court-appointed attorney, consider whether a lawyer specializes in cases, has a strong reputation, if their prior clientele vouch for the lawyer, and how the lawyer is rated with the various lawyer rating services.
-Be sure to ask whether your case will be handled by a lawyer familiar with your case or if you will be shipped off to an uninformed associate.
+Individuals with no prior experience in the legal process often find themselves unsure of what to look for in an attorney.
+Before hiring a bargain lawyer or requesting a court-appointed attorney, consider whether a lawyer specializes in cases, has a strong reputation, if their prior clientele vouches for the lawyer, and how the various lawyer rating services rate the lawyer.
+Be sure to ask whether the lawyers you hire will handle your case or if random lawyers will show up in court.

 Is a court-appointed attorney free?